 Here’s the original Living Room Makeover post that I did in 2013.

-And here’s the most recent Living Room pictures from Spring 2016…
+And here are the Living Room pictures from Spring 2016 …

 I made the framed initial burlap art out of some scraps I had.
 And the “blessed” pillow is made from a drop cloth.
 Sometimes I just get a wild hair and go looking through my supplies and figure out something, anything to make.

 The entry way was simple a plain, beige box when we first moved in.
 Really, all of the rooms could be described that way.
 My furniture that I brought from the old house was really too small.

 This picture below was the original “done” entry way.
 Today, it still has the dresser, which I painted in Annie Sloan Chalk Paint Chateau Gray and the Pottery Barn lattice mirror.
 But the decor has changed quite a bit!